Dialectical Materialism Exam: Final Paper -- 2017

 However, did the fact that Lenin admitted he himself couldn't understand parts of Hegel's Logic mean he didn't understand Das Kapital?

 Marx never made this claim about his own work.

 [Hint: Ignore these awkward facts -- every other dialectician does!]

 Is 'Being' identical with but at the same time different from 'Nothing', the 'contradiction' resolved in 'Becoming'?

-[The above is a paraphrase of a key argument in Hegel's Science of Logic, Chapter One.
-Do not allow the fact that both Lenin and Trotsky thought this particular argument was the "work of genius" influence your response in any way at all.]
+[The above is a paraphrase of a key argument in Hegel's Science of Logic, Chapter One, a foundation stone of 'the dialectic method', endorsed by Lenin and Trotsky as the work of a genius.]

 In your answer, make sure you explain upon which real, material forces, processes, evidence or practice the above a priori dogma is itself based -- ignoring totally this ridiculous comment: